Airlines

 Safe travel in Mexico City:

-are sections to the city that can be as safe as any
+are sections of the city that can be as safe (or safer) than

-major city in the US or Europe.
+many major cities in the US or Europe.
 Approximately 20%

 of Mexico City can be relatively safe and since it